brentp/crystal/README.md

 crystal
 -------

-A framework to evaluate methylation modeling strategies
+A framework to evaluate methylation modeling strategies and find differentially methylated regions.

 quick-start
 -----------